How Much Money to Start Forex Trading — Realistic Guide 2026

 - Practical reality: More flexibility.
 Survivable losing streaks.
 Better representation of professional trading conditions.

 None of the above represent guaranteed or typical returns.
 Forex trading can result in total loss of capital.
-FP Markets notes that experienced traders with robust risk management "can make about $50 to $150 a day depending on" their account and conditions — but this represents a small minority of traders (source: fpmarkets.com/en-in/education, referenced in SERP data, 2026-03-24).
+FP Markets notes that experienced traders with robust risk management "can make about $50 to $150 a day depending on" their account and conditions — but this represents a small minority of traders (source: fpmarkets.com/en-in/education).

 Why Starting Too Small Backfires